Skip to main content

 The defendant and a fourth passenger, a 17-year-old male, were taken by ambulance to ECMC where they were both treated for non-life threatening injuries.

-If convicted of the highest charge, Mueller faces a maximum sentence of 15 years in prison.
+If convicted of the highest charge, the defendant faces a maximum sentence of 15 years in prison.

 DA Flynn commends Officers Bradley Canzoneri and Brian Kern as well as Captain Kevin Brown of the Amherst Police Department for their work in this investigation.